unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 Because these whitespace characters look like spaces (or nothing) and can be followed by characters that would be pattern exterior whitespace, in some _messages_ users might be surprised by the lack of trimming.
-Note that this is true of any non-ASCII whitespace characters, however, when viewed as plain text.
+Note that this is true of any non-ASCII whitespace characters, when viewed as plain text.

 For example: